Flagsmith/flagsmith/docs/docs/system-administration/rbac.md

 | Approve Change Request   | Allows approving or denying change requests in this environment.                                                        |
 | View Identities          | Grants read-only access to identities in this environment.                                                              |

-### Tags
+### Tag-based Roles

-When tags are applied to a role, the following permissions apply:

-- If the role does not have project admin permissions, users will only be able to delete features that have a matching tag.
-- For all environments within the project where the role is not set as admin, users will only be able to update Feature States, Segment Overrides, and Change Requests for features with a matching tag.
+A Tag-based role allows you to specify permissions that will only be granted for features with a defined set of tags.